Blog Winter Tires In Summer : Should I Use Them?

 What is the difference between winter and summer tires?

 The main differences between winter and summer tires are the thread and the type of rubber.
-Snow tires have a deep tread pattern with thin cuts than summer tires with larger treads.
+Snow tires have a deeper tread pattern with thin cuts than summer tires with larger treads.

 Summer, or all-season, tires are designed to be used above 7°C. Summer tires are made from a softer rubber and fitted with large tread blocks to give maximum contact with the road.
 Summer tires have more grip in warm weather and handle turning and braking better in wet and dry conditions.
 Summer tires do not grip well in cold weather, snow or ice.
 The regular tread is made for dry and wet conditions.